hawaiians/hawaiiansintech/LINTING.md

 ## 🔄 **GitHub Actions Integration**

-This project includes GitHub Actions that automatically run quality checks on every pull request:
+This project includes GitHub Actions that automatically run quality checks on every pull request to the `main` branch:

-- **Type Checking**: Ensures TypeScript types are correct
+- **Type Checking**: Ensures TypeScript types are correct (`pnpm run type-check`)
-- **ESLint**: Checks code quality and enforces coding standards
+- **ESLint**: Checks code quality and enforces coding standards (`pnpm run lint`)
-- **Format Checking**: Verifies code is properly formatted with Prettier
+- **Format Checking**: Verifies code is properly formatted with Prettier (`pnpm run format:check`)

-- **Build Check**: Ensures the project builds successfully
+**Note**: The build check is currently disabled due to Firebase dependencies in `getStaticProps` that require real credentials.
+This will be re-enabled once mock data is properly implemented for CI environments.

 All checks must pass before a pull request can be merged.
 If any check fails:

 1. **Formatting Issues**: Run `pnpm run format` to fix automatically
 2. **Lint Issues**: Run `pnpm run lint:fix` for auto-fixable issues
 3. **Type Issues**: Fix TypeScript errors manually
-4. **Build Issues**: Check the build logs and fix any compilation errors

 You can run the same checks locally with `pnpm run check` before pushing.